Team Fortress 2

 Specifically: Like the other Valve Source game pages.

-Team Fortress 2 (TF2) is a team-based multiplayer first-person shooter created by Valve; it was created by the makers of Half-Life.
+Team Fortress 2 (shortened to TF2 by many) is a team-based multiplayer first-person shooter created by Valve; the ones who created Half-Life.
 It was initially released on the Orange Box in 2007 for Windows, Xbox 360 and then later, the PlayStation 3 in 2009.
 It was also Ported to Mac OSX in 2010, with the Linux community seeing a port in 2014.
 The game features nine different classes to play, all with their different features, weapons and cosmetics.
+Oh so many cosmetics...